azardilis/fa_metabolism/doc/notes.md

 ## Discussion

-Is Petri Nets a succesfull/useful formalism for talking about metabolism?
-Advantages/Disadvantages (maybe compared to stoch pi-calculus)
+Is Petri Nets a successful/useful formalism for talking about metabolism?
+Advantages/Disadvantages (maybe compared to stoch pi-calculus and other process algebras or rule-based systems)

 The Future: a formal modeling language for multi-level modeling of biological systems which will support multi-level abstractions and the